Protecting Children is Everyone's Business

 Clinical Governance Standard: Ticked Partnering with Consumers Standard: Ticked Preventing and Controlling Healthcare-Associated Infection Standard Medication Safety Standard Comprehensive Care Standard: Ticked Communication for Safety Standard: Ticked Blood Management Standard Recognising and Responding to Acute Deterioration Standard

-South Australia Department for Child Protection
+South Australian Government, Department for Child Protection:

 Children and Young People (Safety) Act 2017